-"Since the 1950s the pioneers of classical accordion understood that - in order to be recognized by the contemporary music world - they had to rise awareness on the instrumental unexplored potential, and - at the same time - accordion education had to measure up to the expected musical development."
+"Since the 1950s the pioneers of classical accordion understood that - in order to be recognized by the contemporary music world - they had to rise awareness on the instrumental unexplored potential, and-at the ^a Évora University, Portugal.

-Claudio Jacomucci

-1. Converter System - Introduction
+^{}Corresponding author: E-mail: gpescada@uevora.pt; same time- accordion education had to measure up to the expected musical development."
+Claudio Jacomucci [1].
+1. CONVERTER SYSTEM - INTRODUCTION Several authors addressed the history of the Accordion.
+Henriques (2019) introduces the accordion with a portable double-reed aerophone.
+[2] Monichon (1985) carried out historical studies on the evolution of an instrument rooted in French culture.
+[3] Sachs (1940) looked into the history of the instrument from the Sheng to the first half of the 20th century.
+XX.
+[4] Sadie (e.d.) refers to the accordion as a forerunner of the bellows instruments along with the concertina and the bandoneon, extending its history to the present day.[5]
+However, the great transformation of the accordion came with the creation of the converter system.
 The Converter System is a system applied to the bass mechanism, activated through a switch or register that allows the transformation of the previously established keyboard into predefined chords for single notes arranged in the same way as the right-hand keyboard (free bass system).

-This system allows the instrumentalist to perform several voices simultaneously, for example: Chorals, Preludes and Fugues, Suites, Sonatas and came to establish a new path to follow in the accordion performance, which is still in constant evolution today.

-According to Hermosa (2013: 30), the converter system was invented in 1959 by Vittorio Mancini in Castelfidardo (Italy) as a mechanism (fig. 1) activated by a switch next to the left-hand keyboard, which allows converting existing buttons, alternating between predefined chords and free bass.
-Lindgren (2010) clarifies that the tab redirects the air flow inside the harmonic box, through sliding plates located under the reed blocks.
+Lindgren (2010) adds "It would be a good thing if there could be established a standardized fixed relationship between the Stradella bass buttons and chromatic melody bass buttons on a converter bass."
+[6] This system allows the instrumentalist to perform several voices simultaneously, for example: Chorals, Preludes and Fugues, Suites, Sonatas and came to establish a new path to follow in the accordion performance, which is still in constant evolution today.
+According to Hermosa (2013), the converter system was invented in 1959 by Vittorio Mancini in Castelfidardo (Italy) as a mechanism (Fig. 1) activated by a switch next to the left-hand keyboard, which allows to convert existing buttons, alternating between predefined chords and free bass.
+[7], Doktorski (1998) comments about the transformation, in Soviet Union, of a popular instrument that extended its roots to the classical music with great success and respect.
+[8] Lips (2018) appoints this new instrument called "Bayan" as a major instrument that allows to make great transcriptions and arrangements of classical and erudite music.
+[9] Lindgren (2010) clarifies that the tab redirects the air flow inside the harmonic box, through sliding plates located under the reed blocks.
+According to Sérgio Alexandre, about the mechanism construction, the converter accordion can produce standard bass or free bass.
+[10] Standard bass allow the harmonization of a melody and consist of bass notes in two or three rows of buttons and predefined chords in the remaining four rows, which can be major, minor, dominant seventh and diminished seventh chords.

-Fig. 1.
-Converter system mechanism

-About the mechanism construction, the converter accordion can produce standard bass or free bass.
-Standard bass allows the harmonization of a melody and consists of bass notes in two or three rows of buttons and predefined chords in the remaining four rows, which can be major, minor, dominant seventh and diminished seventh chords.
 However, it is also possible to create chords by pressing two buttons at the same time, that is, to create an A minor 6 chord, just join the button that produces C major with the button that produces A minor.
 The end result will be a C, E, G, A, C, E chord.

-By pressing the switch on the converter, the four chords' rows are transformed into a chromatic scale.
+By pressing the switch on the converter, the four chords rows are transformed into a chromatic scale.
 In these four rows, the last one corresponds to an auxiliary row that repeats the arrangement of notes of the first row.
-As Lindgren (2007) points out, the layout of the free bass on the left-hand keyboard becomes a mirror of the layout of the right-hand keyboard (C-griff system).
+As Lindgren (2010) points out, the layout of the free bass on the left-hand keyboard becomes a mirror of the layout of the right-hand keyboard (C-griff system).

-Fig. 2.
-Right-hand keyboard; left-hand keyboard with standard basses and free basses (converter system) C-griff system